richardmedyanto/richardmedyanto.github.io/content/post/summer-course-23/index.md

 ## Summer Course

-As a Binus ASO student, we had the opportunity to take part in summer course in Fukuoka, Japan.
-For me, it was in the summer of 2023.
-This event had been highly anticipated ever since the beginning of the first  semester in campus.
-It was awesome.
+As a Binus ASO student, I had the incredible opportunity to participate in a summer course in Fukuoka, Japan, during the summer of 2023.
+This event had been eagerly anticipated since the beginning of the semester on campus, and it truly lived up to expectations.

-The event was made possible by the collaboration between Binus University (Indonesia) and ASO College (Japan), and I was blown away by the quality of the summer course curriculum.
-We had hands-on lessons about car transmission, car engines, airbags and safety devices, mechanical design and manufacturing.
-The off-campus experience were also wonderful, with trips to museums, shrines, and a factory visit.
-Additionally, there were classes about Japanese manners and the Japanese work experience, which provided more insight about life in Japan.
+The summer course was made possible through a collaboration between Binus University in Indonesia and ASO College in Japan, and I was thoroughly impressed by the quality of the curriculum.
+We engaged in hands-on lessons covering topics such as car transmission, car engines, airbags and safety devices, as well as mechanical design and manufacturing.

+The off-campus experiences were equally delightful, including visits to museums, shrines, and a factory tour.
+Moreover, classes focusing on Japanese manners and the Japanese work experience offered valuable insights into life in Japan, enhancing our overall understanding and appreciation of the culture.

 ![A visit to Kokura Castle](summer-course.jpg)